rcrowder/EncodingSpecificityPrinciple/doc/Notes.md

 - Most BG-related clinical conditions (e.g. Parkinson disease) arise from imbalanced activation of direct and indirect pathways and involve abnormal discharge patterns in BG output neurons.
 - BG circuits may regulate how an animal allocates time and effort to movements and actions and act as a tutor for new skill learning.

-Diagram Skeletomotor, Occulomotor, Associate, Limbic pathways through Cortex, Striatum, Pallidum/nigra, Brainstem, Thalamus
+...
 Remember - Recruiting same group of neurons used during perception to recollect

-Planum Temporale involved in absolute pitch (AP) ?
+Planum Temporale involved in absolute pitch (AP) ?...
-Pars Orbitalis, temporal coherence in Brodmann area 47 Musical structure analysis 150 - 400 ms
+Pars Orbitalis, temporal coherence in Brodmann area 47...
+Musical structure analysis 150 - 400 ms...
-Musical meaning analysis 100 - 150 ms later
+Musical meaning analysis 100 - 150 ms later...
-Speech and music divergence (phoneme recognition) Structure BA44 & Meaning BA47
+Speech and music divergence (phoneme recognition)...
+Structure BA44 & Meaning BA47...

 - Feature extraction
 - Feature inegration (or inference?)
 - Absolute pitch, timbre, spatial location, loudness, reverb, tone duration, onset times for different notes

-Constructivist vs. Record keeping view
+Constructivist vs. Record keeping view...
 Experience traces, prototypes, multiple trace memory models, memory "chunking"

 ???
-Before learning layer 2 and layer 3b firing, but after learning level 2 fires but layer 3a inhibits 3b, therefore forming a "name" and stable pattern that unfolds to sequences.
+Before learning layer 2 and layer 3b firing, but after learning level 2 fires but layer 3a inhibits 3b, therefore forming a "name" and stable pattern that unfolds to sequences...
-Layer 5 higher region (t-1, previous prediction) L6 higher region (name of sequence, more stationery) Stable feedback invokes union of sparse states in multiple sequences All firing equates to "voting" that the input fits its label Classification and determining from active columns whether this representation fits is difficult?
+Layer 5 higher region (t-1, previous prediction) L6 higher region (name of sequence, more stationery)...
+Stable feedback invokes union of sparse states in multiple sequences...
+All firing equates to "voting" that the input fits its label...
+Classification and determining from active columns whether this representation fits is difficult?...

-Reward prediction error signals
+Reward prediction error signals...
-Attention
+Attention...
-Feedback between regions
+Feedback between regions...
-Specific timing
+Specific timing...
-Behaviour/sensory-motor integrations
+Behaviour/sensory-motor integrations...
-Classification and sequence formation, modifying and adapting Auto associate memory formed by cortical columns Unfolded representations can split (bifucate) to multiple HTMs and sensor/motor regions and control.
-Creates invariant representations.
-Region predicts "name" and projects to higher region and unfold down heirarchy
+Classification and sequence formation, modifying and adapting...
+Auto associate memory formed by cortical columns...
+Unfolded representations can split (bifucate) to multiple HTMs and sensor/motor regions and control.
+Creates invariant... representations.
+Region predicts "name" and projects to higher region and unfold down heirarchy...
 Motor control initially relies on pre-defined valid named sequences.
 Its higher HTM learns sequences of sequences.
-Learning (pre birth) accelerated by use of predefined sequences.
+Learning (pre birth) accelerated by use of predefined sequences...
-Predefined sequences encode time variance, but can it predict physical constraints? pain feedback inhibition?
+Predefined sequences encode time variance, but can it predict physical constraints? pain feedback inhibition?...
-Autonomic ganglian chains?
+Autonomic ganglian chains?...
 Valid predefined motor sequence implies that transitional sequences are likely to be valid.
-Some will be impossible.
+Some will be impossible...
-Sequence 'unfolding' as it moves back down the heirarchy.
+Sequence 'unfolding' as it moves back down the heirarchy...

 ## Striatum
 Helps coordinate motivation within body movements (can inhibit behaviour).

-Cerebral cortex to Striatum to Basal Ganglia.
+Cerebral cortex to Striatum to Basal Ganglia...
-Does the BG act as a reinforcement driven tutor for learning automatic behavioural routines?
+Does the BG act as a reinforcement driven tutor for learning automatic behavioural routines?...
-Temporaly coordinated firing patterns (result from learning) TRAIN the Putamen (via Cerebellum?)
+Temporaly coordinated firing patterns (result from learning)...
+TRAIN the Putamen (via Cerebellum?)...

 ## Putamen

 Stores "subconcious" memories, such as motor skills gained by repetition.
 Hippocampas establishes longer term memories (need for REM sleep?)

-Spinal pattern generators?
+Spinal pattern generators?...
-D1 direct into interior of Globus Pallidus to excite?
+D1 direct into interior of Globus Pallidus to excite?...
-D2 indirect to exterior of Globus Pallidus to inhibit?
+D2 indirect to exterior of Globus Pallidus to inhibit?...
-GP connection?
+GP connection?...
 Why SNc and GPi to brain stem?
-What other connections, cerebellum, thalamus?
+What other connections, cerebellum, thalamus?...
 SN receives input projections and performs selection?
-Yes, with reward based (Lateral) Habenular complex?
+Yes, with reward based...
+(Lateral) Habenular complex?...

 ## Basal Ganglia

-Two parallel systems;
+- Two parallel systems;
-- Dorsal striatal-dorsal pallidal system, including the Caudate Nucleus, Putamen, Globus Pallidus (main target of nigrostriatal system)
+Dorsal striatal-dorsal pallidal system, including the Caudate Nucleus, Putamen, Globus Pallidus (main target of nigrostriatal system)...
-- Ventral striatal-ventral pallidal system, including Nucleus Accumbens and related structures and Ventral Pallidum (main target of Limbic midbrain dopamine reward system)
+Ventral striatal-ventral pallidal system, including Nucleus Accumbens and related structures and Ventral Pallidum (main target of Limbic midbrain dopamine reward system)

-Caudate Nucleus involvement in intention and drive?
+Caudate Nucleus involvement in intention and drive?...
-Cause of catatonia?
+Cause of catatonia?...
-Thalamus providing short-latency "alerting" signals to Amygdala in relation to fearful noises or other arosing stimuli
+Thalamus providing short-latency "alerting" signals to Amygdala in relation to fearful noises or other arosing stimuli...

-GABA - Principal INHIBITORY
+GABA - Principal INHIBITORY...
-Glu(tamate) - Principal EXCITATORY
+Glu(tamate) - Principal EXCITATORY...
-Endocrine (Hypothalamus)
+Endocrine (Hypothalamus)...
-Neuropeptidue containg neurons and acons
+Neuropeptidue containg neurons and axons...
-Amacrine cells (retina)
+Amacrine cells (retina)...
-Boutons rich in mitochondria
+Boutons rich in mitochondria...
-Nerouhistologist
+Nerouhistologist...

-Are EPSP & IPSP used in NuPIC?
+Are EPSP & IPSP used in NuPIC?...
-Seccades can be up to 600 degrees per second
+Seccades can be up to 600 degrees per second...
-Seccade, Vergence, Pursuit (follow slow movement) Vestibular Ocular Reflex (VOR)
+Seccade, Vergence, Pursuit (follow slow movement)...
+Vestibular Ocular Reflex (VOR)...
-OptoKinetic reflex
+OptoKinetic reflex...
-Koniocellular pathway? potentially class2 (thalamic) modulatory Parvocellular pathway; foveal vision for detailed colour vision (into 4CBeta) Arrives after magnocelluar path Magnocellular pathway; peripheral vision for sensitive transient signal detection (motion and events) (into 4CAlpha)
+Koniocellular pathway? potentially class2 (thalamic) modulatory...
+Parvocellular pathway; foveal vision for detailed colour vision (into 4CBeta) Arrives after magnocelluar path...
+Magnocellular pathway; peripheral vision for sensitive transient signal detection (motion and events) (into 4CAlpha)...

-10 - 20 % Eye - Superior Colliculus - Eye (driving seccading)
+10 - 20 % Eye - Superior Colliculus - Eye (driving seccading)...
-20 - 90 % Into V1 via LGN
+20 - 90 % Into V1 via LGN...

-Second loop - Eye to LGN to V1 to SC to Eye
+Second loop - Eye to LGN to V1 to SC to Eye...
-Frontal Eye Field - FEF to SC to make a voluntary seccade
+Frontal Eye Field - FEF to SC to make a voluntary seccade...

-"Pinwheel" centers around area 17/18 transition zone in cat V1.
+"Pinwheel" centers around area 17/18 transition zone in cat V1...
-"Response Kinetics" van Hatere, H. 2005
+"Response Kinetics" van Hatere, H. 2005...
-Benh-Shahar et al. 2003 V1 salency
+Benh-Shahar et al. 2003 V1 salency...

 ## Lateral Geniculate Nucleus

 LGN - Relay retinal messages

-Ventral Posterior Nucleus
+Ventral Posterior Nucleus...
-POv Relay from spinothalamic tract
+POv Relay from spinothalamic tract...
 Parabrochial cells involvment in labelling and **dual labelling**?

-## Two Tone

-The Specials
-Madness
-Selectors, (The)
-Beat, The
-Clash
-Bodysnatchers, The
-The Streets
-GoGos
-Dexy Midnight Runners
-Prince Buster